Alectoria sarmentosa: Uses

 Alectoria sarmentosa and similar species provide reasonably good nutrition to animals and are important winter browsing vegetation.
-Sitka black tailed deer and Caribou eat the lichen reachable, low branches or off of the ground when it is blown down onto the snow during winter storms.
+Sitka black tailed deer and Caribou eat the lichen off reachable, low branches or off of the ground when it is blown down onto the snow during winter storms.
 Flying squirrels are also known to make use of Alectoria sarmentosa and other lichens in their diet and as nest material.

 Many indigenous peoples of the Pacific Northwest Coast and the Nuxalk people of Canada used the fibers of Alectoria lichens.
 These fibers were especially useful for making baby diapers and bandages.
 They used the fibers as aesthetic false whiskers and hair for decorating dance masks.
 Some interior Alaskan and Canadian people wove ponchos and footwear using fibers of Alectoria sarmentosa.
 This type of clothing was inferior to hides.

-Lichen use for monitoring air quality
+Biomonitoring

 Alectoria sarmentosa, among other lichens can be used to monitor air quality.
 When these lichens are exposed to they accumulate unavoidable pollutants because they lack deciduous parts.
-Because most lichens are epiphytes, which do not have roots, they do not have access to soil nutrients and draw their needed nutrients from deposition, water seeping over substrate surfaces, atmospheric and other dilute source.
+Because most lichens are epiphytes, which do not have roots, they do not have access to soil nutrients and draw their needed nutrients from deposition, water seeping over substrate surfaces, atmospheric and other dilute sources.
 Therefore the lichens mirror the accumulation of the pollutions in the air.
 A. sarmentosa is frequently collected for tissue element analysis as it is a sensitive tool for detection of changes in air quality.